acbbullock/IO-Fortran-Library/doc_API_design/Ref/String-methods.md

 * `tokens` is of type `type(String), dimension(:)`
 * `separator` is `optional` and of type `character(len=*)` (default is SPACE)

-*Description*: Glues a string vector into `self` with given separator.
+*Description*: Glues a `String` vector into `self` with given separator.
 Default separator is SPACE.
 The string slice component will be replaced if already allocated.

 ### [len](../../type/string.html#boundprocedure-len)